Christian Bale becomes Mephisto for Chris Hemsworth's "Thor 4" in Stunning Fan Art - The Media HQ

 Directed by Taika Waititi, Thor: Love and Thunder stars Chris Hemsworth, Tessa Thompson and Natalie Portman.
 The film will be based on Jason Aaron’s comic book series Mighty Thor, with Natalie Portman’s Jane Foster as the new Thor.

-Thor: Love and Thunder is scheduled for release in theaters on November 5, 2021.
+Thor: Love and Thunder opens in theaters on November 5, 2021.
 Keep up to date with the latest news about Christian Bale, Chris Hemsworth and the Marvel Cinematic Universe.

 Source: Instagram

-Along with the premiere of the first teaser for u00a0Doom Patrol, u00a0DC Universe also debuted a collection of character posters for each of the members of perhaps the strangest team of characters to be modified in live action form for DC Comics. n

-In particular, these new character posters emphasize Timothy Dalton’s The Chief, Diane Guerrero’s Crazy Jane, Joivan Wade’s Cyborg, April Bowlby’s Elasti-Woman, Matt Bomer’s Negative Man, and Brendan Fraser’s Robotman.
-These posters each follow unique designs that reflect the nature of each character and also tease unique personalities within the group.
+Netflix has u00a0 released u00a0 a brand new poster for the Henry Cavill series The Witcher u00a0 together with a whole series of first-look photos.
 N

+A beautiful poster for the upcoming Netflix series u00a0The Witcher debuted this morning with u00a0Henry Cavill as Geralt van Rivia.
+In addition, Netflix also has the first official photos of Anya Cholatra as u00a0Yennefer and u00a0Freya Allan as u00a0Ciri as well as two more u00a0stills that offer fans a fresh look at Geralt n.

-You can start the gallery with new posters by clicking on “Next”.
-N
+You can view the poster below and the new photos in the gallery by clicking on “Next”.

-Which of these u00a0Doom Patrol u00a0posters is your favorite?
-Are you excited to see what the cast delivers for these roles?
-Sound up in the comments below and make sure you keep following Heroic Hollywood for all the latest news in the DC Universe.
-N

-Doom Patrol is a replica of one of DC’s strangest group of cast-off Super Heroes, including: Matt Bomer as Larry Trainor / Negative Man, Brendan Fraser as Cliff Steele / Robotman, April Bowlby as Elasti-Woman, Diane Guerrero as Crazy Jane, Joivan Wade as Victor Stone / Cyborg and Timothy Dalton as Dr. Niles Caulder / The Chief.
 N

 n